ls1intum/Artemis/docs/dev/guidelines/server.rst

 Definition and Characteristics of DTOs:

 1. Java Records: DTOs are implemented as Java records.
+Records do not support inheritance, so duplication for DTOs is ok.
-2. No Domain Objects: DTOs must not contain domain objects, but only primitive types or other DTOs.
+2. No Entity Objects: DTOs must not contain entity objects, but only primitive types or other DTOs.
 3. Minimal Data: DTOs should only include the minimum amount of data required by the client application.
 Avoid adding any unnecessary or redundant information.
+4. Single Responsibility: Keep DTOs focused on specific tasks and data subsets to maintain a clear and concise data representation.
+Avoid using a single DTO for multiple payloads unless the data transferred is exactly the same.
+Create separate records for new or updated payloads.
+5. Avoid Adding Methods: Refrain from adding methods to DTOs.
+They should serve only as simple data containers without any business logic.

 13. Dependency injection
 ========================